-Urban Growers Collective aims to bring the benefits of healthy, locally grown produce and other foods to Chicago’s communities while supporting the growth of Chicago’s urban farmers
+Urban Growers Collective’s goal is to bring the benefits of healthy, locally grown produce and other foods to Chicago’s communities while supporting the growth of Chicago’s urban farmers.

-Urban Growers Collective’s Farm to City-Fresh Moves in the Neighborhood program (Fresh Moves) uses converted city buses as mobile farmers markets, ‘the produce aisle on wheels’ works toward closing the ‘food access’ gap .
+Urban Growers Collective’s Fresh Moves Mobile Market uses converted city buses as mobile farmers markets.
+‘The produce aisle on wheels’ works toward closing the ‘food access’ gap by bringing produce to schools, community and health centers — places that folks already frequent — to help customers easily buy nutritious produce.
 Customers board bus and fill their bags with delicious local vegetables, produce and fruit.
 Produce is priced to be affordable for all and fair return for the farmers.
-We also are able to offer the “Double Value” program that provides a 50% reduction in price for SNAP customers for sales up to $20.
-We will be offering prepared salads, sandwiches and smoothies in the future as well.

 A little Background into Fresh Moves Mobile Market